 Agile technology and information architecture are critical for compliance automation.
 Effective compliance architecture and framework require back-end management and oversight to ensure organizational continuity.
 It also engages employees and stakeholders, informing them of their roles and responsibilities in ensuring compliance.

 Continued Monitoring of Compliance Risks

-Organizations need to develop an integrated, agile, and collaborative compliance program and framework like VComply – built on a common information architecture and framework.
-VComply’s system and compliance architecture allows for compliance, risk management and assessment activities to be coordinated across different departments and functions of the organization, assisting the organization in breaking silos and making more informed business-decisions.
+Organizations should adopt an integrated, agile, and collaborative compliance program, such as VComply, built on a common information architecture and framework.
+VComply’s system and compliance architecture facilitate coordinated compliance, risk management, and assessment activities across different departments and functions, breaking silos and enabling informed decision-making.